Deal alert! Northwest, our favorite company, is forming

-Note: Our tax lesson is not as step-by-step as our LLC formation lessons, due to the uniqueness and variation among businesses.
+Note: Our tax lesson is not as step-by-step as our other Georgia LLC formation lessons, due to the uniqueness and variation among businesses.
 Taxes are usually not as straightforward as forming an LLC, and therefore, the information below is an overview, and not a comprehensive guide.

 You will likely need to hire a local tax professional to make sure you meet all your Georgia tax obligations.
 We recommend using Thumbtack.

 Apply for a Georgia State Taxpayer ID Number (STIN)

 The State Taxpayer Identification Number (STIN) serves as a reference for your business’s tax licenses, liabilities and credits.

 To apply online, go to the Georgia Tax Center.

 Note: Before you start your online application, make sure you have the following:

 - Legal name, location, and mailing address of your business

 - Federal Tax ID Number